nextstrain/ncov/narratives/ncov_draft.md

 <br>

 The only currently available sequence data for cases outside of China are the two cases from Thailand, which are coloured here in red.
-These samples are genetically identical to 6 Chinese sequences, including 5 isolated in Wuhan.
+These samples are genetically identical to six Chinese sequences, including five isolated in Wuhan.

 # [Dating the zoonosis](https://nextstrain.org/ncov?d=tree)